2 min read

 Choose which Open Days to attend

-Open Days can be time-consuming, and while they are the key opportunity to get to know more about a university before your child makes an application, you may not be able to attend them all.
+Open Days can be time-consuming and, while they are a key opportunity to get to know more about a university before your child makes an application, you probably won't be able to attend them all.

 If you can’t make an event, there are other options available.
 Many universities offer additional campus tours - both in person and virtually - and there are other opportunities to find out more after your child has applied or been made an offer,